Beth L. Parker: Education and career

-Parker has an undergraduate degree in from Allegheny College and a masters degree from Duke University.
+Parker has an undergraduate degree in from Allegheny College in environmental science and economics, a masters degree from Duke University in environmental engineering.
 Parker began her career working in New York on industrial contaminants in groundwater, particularly in glacial and bedrock sediments.
-She earned her Ph.D. in 1996 from the University of Waterloo where she worked on organic liquids found in porous rocks.
-Following her Ph.D. she remained at the University of Waterloo as a research professor until she joined the faculty at the University of Guelph in 2007.
+She earned her Ph.D. in 1996 from the University of Waterloo in hydrogeology where she worked on organic liquids found in porous rocks.
+Following her Ph.D. she remained at the University of Waterloo as a research professor until she joined the faculty at the University of Guelph in 2004.

 In 2019 Parker was elected a fellow of the American Geophysical Union who cited her "for fundamental advancement in characterizing contaminant mobility in fractured sedimentary rocks".